MicrosoftDocs/Hololens/hololens/hololens-kiosk-reference.md

 - Focused experience with automatic app launch, further increasing the UI and app selections chosen for Kiosk mode experiences.

-Applies only to multiple-app kiosk mode and only 1 app can be designated to auto-launch using highlighted attribute below in Assigned Access configuration.
+Applies only to multiple-app kiosk mode and only one app can be designated to autolaunch using highlighted attribute below in Assigned Access configuration.

 Application is automatically launched when user signs-in.